BaherTamer/SwiftUIGuide/SwiftUI Guidelines.md

 **Performance Optimization**
 * Avoid Using `AnyView` — Prefer `@ViewBuilder`
 * Use Lazy Stacks for Scrollable Content
-* Avoid Expensive Computations Inside the View Body
+* Avoid Expensive Computations Inside The View Body
 * Prefer Modifying View Properties Over `if-else` Splits
 * Use if Statements to Add or Remove Views Dynamically
 * Avoid if Conditions Inside `ForEach`